 by Coach Jarek Slagowski, Owner & Head Coach, Grind Boxing Gym

-One of the best cardio drills is hitting target mitts (focus pads) with a training partner.
-Sparring sessions are the ultimate cardio workout.
+One of the best drills for no-contact boxing training is target mitts (focus pads) with the coach or your training partner.
+These are the closest to sparring drills.

 Combat sports workouts, especially boxing, require you to forget about everyday problems and allow your mind to rest and recover.
 Simply moving and reacting to what is in front of you at the moment is a great feeling.
 So set aside all your everyday pressures and take the time to box your way back to happiness.